 Investors invest a lump-sum (or for some plans, regular premiums) in a with-profits bond.
 These funds will in turn be invested in a variety of different assets, and managed by a professional investment manager.
 They will then provide bonuses to investors each year, known as ‘reversionary bonuses’ (which can be zero, depending on market conditions).

 The size of these bonuses can fluctuate in size each year.
 Investment managers can shelter investors from some of the highs and lows by holding back some profits from good years to boost profits during periods of poor performance.

 How large any bonuses are will be based on the fund’s returns and costs, shared across each investor based on the amount invested.
-Once added the reversionary bonuses cannot be taken away, however, there are no guarantees that bonuses will be added.
+Once added the reversionary bonuses cannot usually be taken away, however, there are no guarantees that bonuses will be added.
 In some circumstances an MVA/MVR (Market Value Adjustment/Market Value Reduction) might be applied on surrender.
 This can make it difficult to anticipate when bonuses will be received, and their size.

 Investors can choose to take an income from with-profits bonds, encashing a percentage of the units at regular intervals up to a specified limit.
 While some plans are designed to provide a regular income, others are not.
 Some plans have a fixed maturity date and have penalties for withdrawing funds early.
 It is important to understand the rules around your policy when encashing it.

 Up to 5%o of the amount invested per year can be taken without any immediate tax liability.
 The tax could be considered to be ‘deferred’, as when the bond is cashed in, withdrawals will be added to any profit made and taxed as income in that tax year.
 Anything above the 5% may incur a tax liability.

-Unlike ISAs, bonds are still subject to the personal savings allowance.
+Bonds are still subject to the personal savings allowance.
 Investors should also be wary of any tax liabilities they have, as they may be required to pay tax on any gains they make from their investments.
-Your tax relief will depend on your individual circumstances and is subject to change in the future.
+Your tax position will depend on your individual circumstances and is subject to change in the future.